-Throughout my time working in customer support roles, I’ve sought out opportunities to use my unique skill set to better my organizations and teams.
+While working in customer support roles, I sought opportunities to use my unique skill set to better my organizations and teams.
 During my time with Apple Retail, I completed two communications-based internships in Cupertino and Sunnyvale, respectively.
 In one internship, I wrote store process guides and articles for an internal application published weekly to Apple’s global retail audience.
 In the second, I copy edited service documentation used by Apple-certified technicians to troubleshoot and repair hardware.